tslever/Database_Design_And_Build/README.md

     ON instructor_id = instructors_csv.id
 ```

+All of these tables were created in Snowflake's schema PUBLIC.

 ## Uploading and Analyzing Data Using dbt

 According to [4], "dbt is a SQL-first transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices like modularity, portability, CI/CD, and documentation."